ibuddieat/zk_libcod/doc/security_features.md

-# Security-felated features & adaptions
+# Security-related features & adaptions

 - Added several security fixes/exploit patches known from other Call of Duty&reg; games
 - Blocked the download of of `_svr_` (server-sided) .iwd files